prianka02/RestuarantFoodOrdering/README.md

 # RestuarantFoodOrdering

 This is my Advanced Object Oriented Programming course project.
 It has a manager part and a customer part.
-For food ordering, firsty server has to be opened.
+It also has a server side which has to open before ordering for get the order from cutomers and save ordered food list in a simple file.